lunduniversity/lunduniversity.github.io/src/pgk/CONTRIBUTE_to_pgk.md

 # How to contribute to pgk

 You are welcome to open issues and discuss contributions to the repositories connected to this course.
 Specific information on how to contribute is available in each repo - see below.
+You need bash and pandoc to build the pages of this site.

 ## Repos of pgk